WordPress/openverse/documentation/frontend/reference/feature_flags.md

 should [populate `en.json5`](#key-title) if the feature is switchable and visible to the user.

+##### `storage`

+This determines whether the feature is stored in a cookie (`'cookie'`) or in `sessionStorage` (`'session'`).
+By default all feature flags are stored in cookies but certain preferences that should only be applicable for a single session can be stored in `sessionStorage` instead.

+##### `supportsQuery`

+By default, all switchable flags can be set per-request using the `ff_<flag>` query parameters.
+This is useful for testing and debugging.
+However, some flags dealing with sensitivity can be used to make malicious URLs, so they can avoid being set via query parameters by setting this to `false`.

 ### `groups`

 This setting pertains to how feature flags can serve as user-level preferences.